day8/re-frame/README.md

 All the functions you write are pure, so the pieces of your app can be described, understood and tested independently.

-Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, uses conveyor belts, statecharts and claims a hammock conception.
+Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statecharts and claims an immaculate hammock conception.

 ### Client Side Bias

 We write larger, more complicated SPAs which have a Parisian's indifference for servers.

 Unsurprising, re-frame's design reflects our needs.
-So there's nothing in re-frame about, say, routes, or sessions or accessing server-side services, etc.  It is just about writing browser-based apps which are almost unaware they are in a browser.
-That doesn't mean re-frame wouldn't work well when a server is heavily involved, its just that we haven't tweaked it in that direction.
+So there's nothing in re-frame about, say, routes, or sessions or syncing client state with server state, etc.  It is just about writing browser-based apps which are desktop-like.
+That doesn't mean re-frame wouldn't work well when servers are more centrally involved, its just that we haven't tweaked it in that direction.

 Remember, re-frame is more of a pattern than an implementation, so you can easily fork it in whatever direction you need.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to